The conditioned Lyapunov spectrum for random dynamical systems: Introduction

 The two classes of RDSs we consider are those given by solutions of SDEs (in continuous time) and iterations of random maps (in discrete time).
 As indicated above, $(\theta, \varphi)$ induces a Markov process

 where $\mathbb P_x := \mathbb P \otimes \delta_x$ and the usage of $\varphi$ as cocycle or Markov process becomes clear from the context.
-Conditioning a stochastic system to never reach the cemetery state is a well-studied problem for Markov processes~\cite{Collet2013Quasi-StationaryDistributions, Pinsky1985AMeasures, Pinsky1985OnProcesses}, going back to the pioneering work of Yaglom \cite{Yaglom1947CertainProcesses}, with recent advances~\cite{Castro2021ExistenceApproach, Champagnat2016ExponentialQ-process, Champagnat2017UniformQ-process, Colonius2021Quasi-ergodicChains} on the statistical properties of the conditioned process, in particular on its ergodic properties.
-In these works one can find general, readily verifiable assumptions that guarantee the following hypothesis which can be found in more detailed form as Hypothesis~\ref{(H)} in Section~\ref{sec:2} and describes exponential convergence to a unique quasi-stationary distribution: \begingroup \thehypothesis{(H')} \begin{hypothesis} The Markov process as introduced above admits a unique quasi-stationary distribution (QSD) $\mu$, i.e.~$\mu(M) =1$ and
+Conditioning a stochastic system to never reach the cemetery state is a well-studied problem for Markov processes~\cite{Collet2013Quasi-StationaryDistributions, Pinsky1985AMeasures, Pinsky1985OnProcesses}, going back to the pioneering work of Yaglom \cite{Yaglom1947CertainProcesses}, with recent advances~\cite{Castro2021ExistenceApproach, Champagnat2016ExponentialQ-process, Champagnat2017UniformQ-process, Colonius2021Quasi-ergodicChains} on the statistical properties of the conditioned process, in particular on its ergodic properties. {This literature provides readily verifiable assumptions for our main hypothesis below which amounts to the exponential convergence of the statistics of the conditioned process to a \emph{quasi-stationary} distribution.}